By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-The important thing is not to freak every time a bad or negative thought runs through our mind.
+The important thing is not to freak every time a bad or negative thought runs through our minds.
 That though is just out for exercise.
 Notice the thought, then let it go.
-Holding on to that thought, wrestling with it and trying to prevent it leaving will cause more wreckage in your head.
+Holding on to that thought, wrestling with it, and trying to prevent it from leaving will cause more wreckage in your head.

 Check out more on the dangers of trying to avoid thinking about things in “Don’t think about Elephants.”

 Don’t rush to get away from negative thoughts.
 This is called “Distress tolerance.”
 Most of us ran from our negative thoughts so much that they kept us from being safe in our own heads.

-Hope these suggestions get you started on you mind renewal project.
+Hope these suggestions get you started on your mind renewal project.
 If you have done some mental remodeling let the rest of us know how it worked out.